Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 <a id="Timeframes"></a>

 ## Research & Implementation Timeframes
-This funding request forks into a research and an implementation track.
+This funding request forks into a Research Track and an Implementation Track.
 The key deliverables are
 1. a research paper,
-2. an analysis of implementation candidates for MMB in addition to BEEFY bridging, and
+2. an analysis of use cases for MMB in addition to BEEFY bridging, and
 3. a Rust implementation of Merkle Mountain Belts integrated into a frame pallet, together with any necessary changes to Snowfork's BEEFY client necessary to accommodate: https://github.com/Snowfork/snowbridge/blob/main/contracts/src/BeefyClient.sol